Archive & Genealogy Service

-The Archive and Genealogical Service is based within the Heritage and Museum Service of Derry City Council, which has responsibility for the preservation of the civic records of the Council and its predecessor, the Londonderry Corporation.
+The Archive and Genealogical Service is part of Derry City Council’s Museums and Visitor Services.
+The service has responsibility for the preservation, interpretation and creation of access to the civic records of the Council and its predecessor, the Londonderry Corporation.

-The archive and genealogical collection constitutes an extremely valuable source of information both for the history of the City and the Council.
+The collection constitutes an extremely valuable source of information both for the history of the City and the Council.
 The collections provide a comprehensive record of significant socio-economic and political development within the City from the latter half of the seventeenth century to the present day.